alancruzburbano/seven4nProject/README.md

 # S4N Application

-Single solution for application restaurant using command design pattern and threads.
+Single solution for application restaurant using command design pattern and threads, the explanation is in video inside the folder 'video'

 ## Installation